 Event Store stores your data as a series of immutable events over time, making it easy to build event-sourced applications.
 Learn more about event sourcing in our documentation.

 Event Store is licensed under a 3-clause BSD license, whether it runs on a single node or as a high availability cluster.
 Commercial support services are available.
+Source code is available on GitHub

 Event Store can run as a cluster of nodes containing the same data, which remains available for writes provided at least half the nodes are alive and connected.